-84. The Governor of a Province may, from amongst the prevince, appoint persons (not exceeding in number the number of departments of the Government of the Province established by the Governor) to be Parliamentary Secretaries, and persons so appointed shall perform such functions in relation to those departments as the Governor may direct.
+84. The Governor of a Province may, from amongst the members of the Assembly of the Province, appoint persons (not exceeding in number the number of departments of the Government of the Province established by the Governor) to be Parliamentary Secretaries, and persons so appointed shall perform such functions in relation to those departments as the Governor may direct.

-85. (1) The Governor of a Province shall appoint a person who is qualified to be appointed as a Judge of a High Court to be Advocate-General for the Province.
+85. (1) The Governor of a Province shall appoint a person who is qualified to be appointed as a Judge of a High Court to be Advocate General for the Province.